brijrokad/Origami_Inspired_Solar_Panel_Design/README.md

 # Origami_Inspired_Solar_Panel_Design
-Optimized solar panel shape using genatic algorithms
+Optimized solar panel shape using genetic algorithms

 ## Approach
 This repository uses Evolutionary Strategies to find the optimal design for a 3-D solar panel design.
 Origami can take a flat sheet of paper and make pretty unique shapes if folded correctly, so this takes that idea to make cuts and strategically place the smaller panels.
 We took a standard solar panel and broke it into pieces and placed it on an axle to see if a 3 dimensional topology will perform equivalently or better than a flat 2-dimensional panel.
 Flat solar panels can also use a motor to track the sun to get as much sun light as possible.
 Since the motor itself will consume some energy, this 3-D model could potentially make the need to track the sun obsolete.
 Ideally this Shown below is our best fit individual after 30 trials.